1098- T Tax Forms FAQ

 Box 3: not checked, reporting method has not changed

-Box 5: scholarships or grants
+Box 5: scholarship, grants or sponsorship

 Box 7: will be checked if the amounts in box 2 include billed amounts for an academic period beginning January – March of the following tax year